top of page

 Please call me with questions!

-One home visit can usually get you off to a great start with breastfeeding your baby.
+One home visit or office visit can usually get you off to a great start with breastfeeding your baby.
 The earlier you solve breastfeeding challenges, the more likely you will be successful.
 I will continue to support and help you after our session is over for as long as you need support.
-Reviews are available on Yelp, Facebook and Google.

 Wonderlove Lactation Services is in network with Aetna.